hyphal-domenico/ewallace.github.io/manual/_posts/2022-11-04-lab-tips-tricks.md

 ## Ordering

+### Overview and links

 We are now (November 2022) doing all ordering through the new [People & Money system](https://www.ed.ac.uk/staff/services-support/hr-and-finance/people-and-money-system).
 This is widely acknowledged to be a disaster and will hopefully get better in the coming months.
+People may refer to it as "P&M" or "Pain & Misery".
 Currently in the lab Liz and Domenico are the people who know most about using P&M.

 [Link to access people & money](https://elxw.fa.em3.oraclecloud.com/fscmUI/faces/FuseWelcome).